Halloween Havoc (1999): Event

-The final match of the night was WCW World Heavyweight Champion Sting wrestled WCW United States Champion Goldberg.
-Although the announcers stated this match was a non-title match, following the match Goldberg was announced as the new WCW World Champion.
-After Sting argued with the referee Charles Robinson, before Sting hit the Scorpion Death Drop on Robinson immediately.
+The final match of the night was a "champion vs. champion" match between WCW World Heavyweight Champion Sting and WCW United States Heavyweight Champion Goldberg.
+Although the announcers stated that this match was a non-title match, following the match, Goldberg was announced as the new WCW World Heavyweight Champion.
+Afterwards, Sting argued with referee Charles Robinson before hitting him with the Scorpion Death Drop.

 Reception

 In 2017, Kevin Pantoja of 411Mania gave the event a rating of 1.5 [Extremely Horrendous], stating, "There is almost nothing redeemable about this event.
 It truly sucks.
 Russo’s crash TV style was all over this, but even without those strange moments, the wrestling wasn’t any good.
 Sid/Goldberg was the match of the night, so you know there’s a problem.
 There were things like the stupid Sting/Hogan trash and the confusing main event.
 Guys like Eddie Guerrero phoned it in, while someone like Chris Benoit was dragged down by the horrible Rick Steiner.
 Tons of nonsense throughout a show filled with lame matches."